InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/rmn.md

 # Implementation Guidance
 Bidding on PLAs (Product Listing Ads) differs from most ad placements in that the creative assets are provided by the publisher.
 The buyer need only provide a product ID to signal the product to be displayed.
-The Native spec has been leveraged for that use by adding a new data type ‘13’: Product ID.
+The native spec has been leveraged for this, we are currently suggesting data type '13': Product ID, although it is not an official update to the Native Spec at this time, we hope with adoption of this ext to promote it over time.

 ## Bid Request
 ### Prodfeed Object